-Perimenopause Mood Swings: Why You Feel Like a Stranger to Yourself
+Perimenopause Mood Swings: Why You Feel Off

 Perimenopause mood swings are not a character flaw.
 Here's the hormonal mechanism behind the irritability, rage, and anxiety, and what actually helps.

-Perimenopause Mood Swings: Why You Feel Like a Stranger to Yourself
+Perimenopause Mood Swings: Why You Feel Off

 What Perimenopausal Mood Swings Actually Look Like